Freely falling bodies in a standing-wave spacetime: Introduction

 A naive notion of concentration of the gravitational energy implies that the energy of standing gravitational waves is accumulated at antinodes because at antinodes the metric functions oscillate the most.
 This suggests that the geodesic equation should have stationary solutions at antinodes.
 One may show that this is not true for cylindrical standing waves (the Einstein-Rosen waves) discussed by Stephani \cite{Stephani:2003}.
-The exact solution studied there may be interpreted as a `non-linear' superposition of incoming gravitational waves and their reflections from the symmetry axis.
+The exact solution studied there may be interpreted as a ``nonlinear'' superposition of incoming gravitational waves and their reflections from the symmetry axis.
 The amplitude of the waves decreases in radial direction.
-The highest concentration of the gravitational energy (as measured by Thorn's C-energy \cite{thorne}) is at the symmetry center and the system effectively resembles a gravitational geon \cite{Wheeler:1955,BH,Gyula:2017}.
+The highest concentration of the gravitational energy (as measured by Thorne's C-energy \cite{thorne})\footnote{See also the paper \cite{PhysRevD.55.669} where an alternative definition of the gravitational energy in cylindrical symmetry was given.} is at the symmetry center and the system effectively resembles a gravitational geon \cite{BH,Gyula:2017,Wheeler:1955}.
 However, this analogy is not strict.
 The gravitational energy is not confined to a finite region of space because of cylindrical symmetry.
-Moreover, it is a radiative solution.\footnote{In contrast to the Brill-Hartle solution \cite{BH}, the high frequency limit of this solution is not globally regular \cite{ers}.} The test particles are kicked out from antinodes because the minimum of the gravitational `potential' is `on average' at the center.
-For a hypothetical external observer who studies the trajectories of freely falling bodies, the whole system looks like an infinite massive strut extended along the symmetry axis.
-Therefore, this system is not similar to a standard setting in which electromagnetic or acoustic standing waves are investigated.
+The test particles are kicked out from antinodes because the minimum of the gravitational ``potential'' is ``on average'' at the center.
+For a hypothetical external observer who studies the trajectories of freely falling bodies, the whole system looks like an infinite massive strut extended along the symmetry axis.\footnote{In contrast to the Brill-Hartle solution \cite{BH}, the high frequency limit of this solution is not globally regular \cite{ers}.} Therefore, this system is not similar to a standard setting in which electromagnetic or acoustic standing waves are investigated.

-The Gowdy type interpretation of the standing wave spacetime \cite{ers} is more promising here.
+The Gowdy type interpretation of the standing-wave spacetime \cite{ers} is more promising here.
 The amplitude of gravitational waves does not change in spatial direction, but decreases in time as the universe expands.
-The geodesic equation has stationary solutions at antinodes as it is shown in this article.
+The geodesic equation has stationary solutions at antinodes as it is shown in this paper.
 The motion of freely falling bodies may be studied relative to stationary observers at antinodes.
 We conduct such studies with the help of the geodesic deviation equation.